dektlong/dekt-devx-demo/demo-helper.md

 kubeclt get ServiceBinding -n dekt-apps

 ## mood-portal code change
-(can skip if no time and show the intergrate branch already has the change)

 ./builder.sh be-happy
-tanzu apps workload get mood-portal -n dekt-apps kubectl get pods -n dekt-apps
+tanzu apps workload get mood-portal -n dekt-apps

+(can skip waiting for sc to complete if short on  time and show the intergrate branch already has the change)

+kubectl get pods -n dekt-apps

 ## Promote to production